 Each award has its own specific application process, and requirements may include a research or study proposal, personal statement or essay, financial information, transcripts, standardized test scores, letters of recommendation or interviews.
 Students may apply for some awards directly, but most awards require the College to nominate or endorse one or more candidates.
 Occidental has a committee process for reviewing applications and nominating students for these awards, and each award has a designated faculty advisor.
 There is usually an internal Oxy deadline as well as the national deadline for an award.
 Students need to be aware of both.

 What resources are available to assist students applying for national awards?

-In addition to the Office of Fellowships Advising, there are other campus resources to assist students in the application process: faculty advisors for each award, Center for Academic Excellence (CAE) writing instructors, Career Development Center (CDC), departmental faculty, and academic advisors.
+In addition to the Office of Fellowships Advising, there are other campus resources to assist students in the application process: faculty advisors for each award, faculty specialists in the Writing Center, Career Development Center (CDC), departmental faculty, and academic advisors.
 Students are encouraged to take advantage of these resources.

 Note: Applicants must adhere to both internal Oxy deadlines and national deadlines.

 - Location: Hameetman Career Center (HCC), 106B AGC Building, 1st Floor